Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Generating functions of Euler characteristics of quiver Grassmannians of type

 \begin{proof} The first part is just a reformulation of the definition.
 The second statement follows because the Auslander-Reiten translate can be obtained by any admissible sequence of BGP-reflections at sinks. \end{proof}

-\begin{rem} A dimension vector $\alpha\in\N Q_0$ can be the root of $Q$ w.r.t. different orientations.
+\begin{rem} If a dimension vector $\alpha\in\N Q_0$ is a root of $Q$, it is a root with respect to all orientations of the arrows.
 Though the $F$-polynomial $F_\alpha$ depends on the chosen orientation of $Q$, we opt to suppress it from the notation.
 Note that also the $F$-polynomial $F_\delta$ of a representation from a homogeneous tube depends on the orientation. \end{rem}